silvstar0/Ionic-Angular-Reader/README.md

 ```
 {
-	type: highlight,
+	type: 'highlight',
 	cfi: <canonical fragment identifier for the location>,
 	text: <the highlighted text>,
 	(optional) annotationText: <text of note added by user>,
+	dogeartext: <a textual description of the location of this mark, including % of the way through the book>,
+	positionPercentage: <float, % of way through book>
 	range: <browser Range object>
 }
 ```